NGI The Weekly Gas Market Report

-Lundquist favors the Bush administration setting up a multi-agency task force to deal squarely with energy issues.
-Secretary Abraham raised the idea during his recent confirmation hearing, he noted.
-The task force would include representatives from a cross-section of federal agencies, such as the Environmental Protection Agency, Treasury and Commerce.
-He believes this is the only way for a national energy policy to be properly implemented.
+Lundquist believes the Bush administration needs to set up amulti-agency task force to address energy issues.
+The task forcecould include representatives from various federal agencies, suchas the Environmental Protection Agency, Treasury and Commerce, hesaid.
+He believes this is the only way that a national energypolicy can be properly implemented.

-He further said congressional Republicans were "very interested" in the energy industry's plans to build a long-line natural gas pipeline from Alaska to the Lower 48 states.
-"We're sort of seeking out our role" to help bring about the pipeline project, which he believes is "definitely viable now."
+He further noted Republicans were “very interested” in theenergy industry plans to build a natural gas pipeline from Alaskato the Lower 48 states.
+“We’re sort of seeking out our role” tohelp bring about the pipeline project, which he believes is”definitely viable now.”

-In other developments, FERC has been told by the Bush transition team to expect replacements for the two vacant Commissioner spots soon, according to Commissioner Linda Breathitt.
-"They told us it was a high priority," she said last week.
+In other developments, FERC has been told by the Bush transitionteam to expect replacements for the two vacant Commissioner spotssoon, according to Commissioner Linda Breathitt.
+“They told us itwas a high priority,” she said yesterday.